taniokah/taniokah.github.io/index.en.md

 ## Overview

-**Hiroki Tanioka** is a Senior Lecturer at the Center for Administration of Information Technolgoy and the Center for Design-Oriented AI Education and Research, Tokushima University.
+**Hiroki Tanioka** is a Senior Lecturer at the Center for Administration of Information Technology of Tokushima University and a member of the Center for Design-Oriented AI Education and Research.
-His research, education, and social implementation activities focus on **machine learning, sports data analysis, information security, data science education, and field informatics**.
+His work focuses on **machine learning, sports data analytics, information security, data science education, and field informatics**, integrating research, education, and real-world applications.

-Building on his experience in industrial R&D, product planning, and project management, he is currently engaged in practical research on AI and data utilization as well as university-community collaboration.
+With over 20 years of industry experience in research and development, product planning, and project management, he conducts practice-oriented research on AI and data utilization while collaborating with local communities.

-His major areas of focus include:
+His main research interests include:

-- **Applied research on real-world data analysis using machine learning and LLMs**
+- Applied machine learning and large language models (LLMs)
-- **Data-driven support in sports, healthcare, and public-sector domains**
+- Data-driven support in sports, healthcare, and public sectors
-- **AI applications with strong consideration for information security and privacy**
+- Privacy-aware and secure AI systems
-- **AI and data science education in collaboration with local communities**
+- AI and data science education in collaboration with local communities
-- **Field-informatics approaches rooted in real-world problems**
+- Field informatics approaches grounded in real-world problem solving

 ---

-## Affiliations and Professional Experience
+## Affiliations and Career

-- JustSystems (1997–)
+- JustSystems Corporation (1997–)
-- Furukawa Information Technology (2011–)
+- Furukawa Information Technology Co., Ltd. (2011–)
-- Works Applications (2014–)
+- Works Applications Co., Ltd. (2014–)
 - Assistant Professor, Information Center, Tokushima University (2016–)
-- Director, AI Social Implementation Division, Design-Oriented AI Education Research Center, Tokushima University (2020–)
+- Head, Division of AI for Social Implementation, Design-Oriented AI Education Research Center (2020–)
-- Visiting Chief Researcher, International Consumer Policy Research Center, New Future Strategy Headquarters, Consumer Affairs Agency of Japan (2020–)
+- Visiting Chief Researcher, International Consumer Policy Research Center, Consumer Affairs Agency of Japan (2020–)
 - Lecturer, Information Center, Tokushima University (2021–)
-- Director, ICT Services Division, Information Center, Tokushima University (2026–)
+- Head, ICT Services Division, Information Center, Tokushima University (2026–)

-Born in Naruto City, Tokushima, Japan, Hiroki Tanioka graduated from Chiba University and then spent 14 years at JustSystems, where he worked in research and development as well as project management.
+He was born in Naruto City, Tokushima, Japan.
+After graduating from Chiba University, he worked at JustSystems Corporation for 14 years in R&D and project management.
-He later served as Unit Leader of a research group at Furukawa Information Technology and as Manager of a new product development group at Works Applications before joining Tokushima University.
+He later served as a research unit leader at Furukawa Information Technology and as a manager of new product development at Works Applications.

-While working at JustSystems, he pursued doctoral studies as a working professional at Shinshu University and earned a Ph.D. in Engineering.
+During his time at JustSystems, he obtained a **Doctor of Engineering** from Shinshu University while working full-time.

 ---

 ## Research Areas and Keywords

-- Machine Learning and Natural Language Processing (including neural networks and LLMs)
+- Machine Learning / Natural Language Processing (Neural Networks, LLMs)
-- Sports Data Analysis (including multi-object tracking and motion/form analysis)
+- Sports Data Analytics (tracking, motion and form analysis)
-- Information Security and Privacy Protection
+- Information Security and Privacy
 - Data Science and Text Mining
 - Field Informatics
-- Medical Information Processing and Information Retrieval
+- Medical Informatics / Information Retrieval
 - AI / DX / Data Science Education

 ---